Stripes (film): Plot

-As graduation approaches, Hulka is injured when the haughty and dull-witted Captain Stillman, the recruit company's commanding officer, orders a mortar crew to fire without first setting target coordinates.
-Later, members of Hulka's platoon sneak off base and visit a mud wrestling bar, where John persuades Ox to compete with a group of women.
+As graduation approaches, Hulka is injured when Captain Stillman, the recruit company's commanding officer, orders a mortar crew to fire without first setting target coordinates.
+Later, members of Hulka's platoon sneak off base and visit a mud wrestling bar.
 When MPs and police raid the club, Stella and Louise help John and Russell escape.
 The rest of the platoon are returned to base, where Stillman reprimands them for being arrested and threatens to report them to the base commander, General Barnicke, and make them repeat basic training.

 John and Russell have sex with Stella and Louise, then return to base.
 John motivates the disheartened platoon with a speech and begins preparing them for graduation.
 After a night of practice, they oversleep and wake up an hour late for the ceremony.
 They rush to the parade ground, where John leads them in an unorthodox but highly coordinated drill display.
-Impressed upon learning that they completed their training without a drill sergeant, Barnicke assigns them to a secret project he is overseeing in Italy.
+Impressed upon learning that they completed their training without a drill sergeant, Barnicke assigns them to a secret project in Italy.

 Upon arrival in Italy, the platoon is reunited with a recovered Hulka and tasked with guarding the EM-50 Urban Assault Vehicle, an armored personnel carrier disguised as a recreational vehicle.
 John and Russell steal it to visit Stella and Louise, who are stationed in West Germany.
-When Stillman finds the vehicle missing, he launches an unauthorized mission to retrieve it, against Hulka's objections.
+When Stillman finds the RV missing, he launches an unauthorized mission to retrieve it.

 Stillman inadvertently leads the platoon across the border into Czechoslovakia.
-Hulka jumps from their truck before the Soviet Army captures it, and sends out a radio distress call that John and Russell hear.
-Realizing that their platoon is in danger, John, Russell, Stella, and Louise take the EM-50 and infiltrate the Soviet base where the platoon is being held, and rescue them with aid from Hulka.
+Hulka jumps from their truck before the Soviet Army captures it and sends out a radio distress call that John and Russell hear.
+John, Russell, Stella, and Louise take the EM-50 and infiltrate the Soviet base where the platoon is being held, rescuing them with aid from Hulka.